 This store puts up artificially high anchor prices.

-However, he doesn’t consider one thing.
+However, they don’t consider one thing.
 54% of online shoppers state the ability to compare prices is among the reasons why they shop online, according to a KPMG Global Online Consumer Report.

 Moreover, 79% of respondents in an Ask Your Target Market survey say they actively try to find the best price.
 Meaning, relying too much on made-up anchor prices can alienate consumers who can see how others price the same product.

 The decoy effect, or asymmetric-dominance effect, refers to the tactic where marketers offer a third ‘decoy’ option that is inferior to the main product to increase the sales of the latter.

 Although commonly-used, effectiveness of this strategy is still being discussed.

 Scholars argue that meaningful qualitative descriptions of the products significantly reduce the effects of this strategy.
 They also suggest that academic marketing research overlooks the real-life marketing contexts where retailers usually provide detailed descriptions and pictures of the products.